neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 MOOSE is dimension-agnostic, and the same physics model can be set up in any length unit provided proper scalings are applied to material properties, source terms, and the mesh.
 In this example, we set up the solid input file in length units of centimeters.
-In [Tutorial 2B](triso.md), we will set up the MOOSE input file in a different set of units for illustration.
+In [Tutorial 6B](triso.md), we will set up the MOOSE input file in a different set of units for illustration.

-The heat conduction module will solve for temperature, which we defined as a nonlinear variable.
+The heat conduction module will solve for temperature, which we define as a nonlinear variable and apply a simple uniform initial condition.

 !listing /tutorials/lwr_solid/solid.i
   block=Variables